MeghanPund/remove-duplicate-emails/README.md

 - When the user makes errors inputting their email list filepath, the errors are written to error_log.txt

- **6) Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format.
+ **6) Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format.**
 - Check if emails input by user are valid with re.fullmatch().
 If they are not, prompt user to re-enter email address correctly.

 ## Future Additions
-Planning to implement a regex to check that the user-entered emails are in the correct format.
-Also planning to get the current date and append it to the new file (containing the email list) when it's written so the user knows when it was created.